 McCullough – Scott Township Post Office: 1883 – 1905 Location: 38.930120, -83.515398

-on SR 348 between SR 125 & Compton Hill Rd Remnants: Soldiers Run (Carson / Osman) Cemetery on private property on the west side of SR 125 about 1 & 1/2 miles west of the GPS coordinates Description: It was founded by Simon Osman (1808 – 1876) & Mary Ann (Parks) Osman.
-They got married in 1832 & had a few children.
+on SR 348 between SR 125 and Compton Hill Rd Remnants: Soldiers Run (Carson / Osman) Cemetery on private property on the west side of SR 125 about 1 1/2 miles west of the GPS coordinates Description: The town was founded by Simon Osman (1808 – 1876) and Mary Ann (Parks) Osman.
+They got married in 1832 and had a few children.
 Simon was tragically stabbed to death by members of the Easter family on the former wooden “Bloody Bridge” (Forge Dam Bridge) crossing Ohio Brush Creek on SR 125.
-As the story goes, the Osman & Easter families had already been feuding for many years.
-Local residents were having a picnic & celebration for the completion & opening of the newly constructed bridge in 1876.
-Simon had likely indulged in a bit too much alcohol & began crossing the bridge before the dedication ceremony began.
-James Easter & his sons took offense to that & started brawling with Simon.
-James stabbed Simon several times & one of Simon’s sons stabbed James Easter in return.
-Simon died from his wounds & the Easter family reportedly crossed the Ohio River to hide out in Kentucky.
-The town had a school on the northeast side of SR 125 about a 1/4 mile northwest of the GPS coordinates & a church on Satterfield Rd southeast of the cemetery.
+As the story goes, the Osman and Easter families were already feuding for many years.
+Local residents were having a picnic and celebration for the completion and opening of the newly constructed bridge in 1876.
+Simon had likely indulged in a bit too much alcohol and began crossing the bridge before the dedication ceremony began.
+James Easter and his sons took offense to that and started brawling with Simon.
+James stabbed Simon several times and one of Simon’s sons stabbed James Easter in return.
+Simon died from his wounds and the Easter family reportedly crossed the Ohio River to hide out in Kentucky.
+The town had a school on the northeast side of SR 125 about 1/4 of a mile northwest of the GPS coordinates and a church on Satterfield Rd southeast of the cemetery.
 The post office moved around to the residences of the postmaster.
-The known holders of the office were David S. Black, William W. Ellison, W. W. Smith, Daniel Sutterfield, Cary A. McGovern, & John W. Jones.
+The known holders of the office were David S. Black, William W. Ellison, W. W. Smith, C. W. Foster, Daniel Sutterfield, John W. Jones, and Cary A. McGovney.

-Brush Creek Furnace, OH (Cedar Mills) – (1811 – present iron furnace & forge town partially abandoned when furnace production stopped)
+Brush Creek Furnace, OH (Cedar Mills) – (1811 – present iron furnace and forge town partially abandoned when furnace production stopped)

 Classification: small town